siderolabs/talos/website/content/docs/v0.7/Reference/configuration.md

       partitions:
         - mountpoint: /var/mnt/extra # Where to mount the partition.

-          # # This size of partition: either bytes or human readable representation.
+          # # The size of partition: either bytes or human readable representation.
+Setting this to <code>0</code> will cause the parititon to take up the rest of the disk.

           # # Human readable representation.
           # size: 100 MB